 Truck accidents are not the same as other car accidents.
 Truck accidents will involve several factors that are not common to car accidents, such as trucking industry laws, commercial trucking insurance coverage, special accident investigations, and the increased severity of injuries and fatalities.

 Below, our skilled truck accident attorneys will discuss one of the most important considerations after a truck accident: liability.
-If you or a loved one was injured in a truck accident in Los Angeles, you may be entitled to financial compensation.
+If you or a loved one was injured in a truck accident, you may be entitled to compensation.
 West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care about most.

 In short, determining liability after a truck accident tends to become a logistical nightmare.
 Truck accidents are typically catastrophic from an injury perspective and they are highly complex from a legal standpoint.
 Further complicating matters is that multiple parties can be held liable.